Skip to content

 Presently, when Muncher has eaten a power pellet, the ghosts do not change their behaviour.
 The ghosts moving randomly continue to do so and the ghosts chasing also continue to do so.
 Change your chase code so that you rather than chase towards Muncher a chasing ghost runs away when Muncher is in power mode.

-Adding sounds
+Step 22: Adding sounds

 You game is fun, but it is lacking something.
 Sound!
 You can create your own sound effects or use some free online resources.
 All of the sound effects listed here came from MixKit.
 Other sites are available such as pixabay.